 What if the patient is not in ImmuNet when I go to enter data for a patient search?

-Is there a time frame for placing orders, can we just place when we are low?
+Is there a time frame for placing orders, can we just place orders when we are low?

-The vaccines sent to you by VFC should last about two months and you should order when your VFC inventory is low.
+VFC vaccines sent to you should last about two months and you should order when your VFC inventory is low.

 Yes, each office will still be separate and need to order vaccines separately.
-That means that each office must have users able to log on for each office.
+That means that each office must have users able to log in for each office.